Slapton, Northamptonshire: Governance

 The current Parliamentary Constituency is Daventry.
 However, for the 2010 General Election there are boundary changes.
 The Boundary Commission originally retained the parish in the revised Daventry constituency, but after consultation with local residents the village was moved into the new South Northamptonshire constituency.
 Both Daventry and South Northamptonshire constituencies are considered safe Conservative seats.

 Landmarks

-The parish church is dedicated to Saint Botolph and dates from the early to mid-13th century; it was described by Pevsner as "memorably intimate".
-There are wall paintings dating from the 14th and 15th centuries, restored in 1971.
+The parish church is dedicated to Botolph of Thorney and dates from the early to mid-13th century.
+It is home to the notable Slapton Wall Paintings, a collection of late medieval folk art dating to the 14th and 15th centuries, restored in 1971.
+The church was described by Nikolaus Pevsner as "memorably intimate".

 There is a Methodist chapel dated 1844.

 On the road from Bradden there are three houses of c.1600 and another of 1775.